pedroseabra1091/Cookbook/README.md

 ## Notes
 - execute `bin/setup` from the root of the project

+- execute `mix seeds` from the root of the project.

 - `iex -S mix` to access iex shell with the Ecto dependencies